 -The term of a payday loan must be at least 14 days and can be for no more than 31 days.

--You can renew a payday loan up to 6 times.
+-You can renew a payday advance up to 6 times.

-You should only use the information below as a general reference as we expect the payday loan laws to change soon in Missouri.
+You should only use the information below as a general reference as we expect the online lending to change soon in Missouri.
 The information on this site should not be construed as legal advice, as such we’re not licensed nor are we in any position to give legal advice or recommendations.
-You should consult with an attorney or state representative to get the latest breakdown on Missouri payday loan laws.
-There are also certain city specifc lending restrictions in cities like Kansas City and Joplin.
+You should consult with an attorney or state representative to get the latest breakdown on local payday loan laws.
+There are also certain city specific lending restrictions in major cities like Kansas City and Joplin.
+For more information, check out our list of online lenders and compare the rates and terms for each company.